OR WAIT 15 SECS

-Two studies presented at the American Association for Cancer Researchs Frontiers in Cancer Prevention Research meeting in
+Two studies presented at the American Association for Cancer Researchs Frontiers in Cancer Prevention Research meeting in Boston assess the publics understanding of HPV and whether discussion of the vaccine by the media and public has influenced the decision to vaccinate among women at risk.

 Many women with HPV show no symptoms of the virus, and infections often clear without need for treatment.
 Because of this, many women do not have the opportunity to speak with their physicians about HPV and therefore may not learn that some HPV infections are persistent and can develop into cervical cancer.